Relating random matrix map enumeration to a universal symbol calculus for recurrence operators in terms of Bessel-Appell polynomials: Statement of Results

-The intermediate variable $y_0$ has a deeper significance on several levels which will be unravelled and explained below in Corollary \ref{RIEMINVTS} and Remark \ref{ENDPOINTS}.

 In the general mixed valence setting, the $x$ dependence does not scale out self-similarly; or, more precisely, one has functions of several distinct self-similar variables.
 However, a generic transverse $x$-slice of the integral surface $\mathcal{S}$ is a curve analogous to $\mathcal{C}$.
 In complete generality these slices may have more than just two real turning points.
 However, if one chooses valence parameters to be near a single pure valence, i.e., to be in a class of $\vec{t} = (t_1, \dots , t_J)$ sufficiently near $\vec{t}^{(j)} = (0, \dots, 0 , t_j, 0, \dots, 0)$ then the corresponding generic $x$-slices will have only two real turning points and be {\it close} to the regular $\mathcal{C}$.
-More precisely, one says that $\mathcal{C}$ is {\it stable} within the class of mappings that are solutions to conservation laws of the form described in Corollary \ref{RIEMINVTS}.
-Further details are provided in subsection \ref{stability}.
-In the physical setting of foams, mentioned at the start of this introduction, this perturbative stability corresponds to pattern regimes that are largely regular but "doped" by irregularities of different valence leading to pattern defects.
-Our explicit formulas provide a route to the analytical study of the statistics of these defects.
+More precisely, one says that $\mathcal{C}$ is {\it stable} within the class of mappings that are solutions to conservation laws of the form that will be described in Corollary \ref{RIEMINVTS}.
+Further commentary on this is provided in subsection \ref{stability}.

-In the particular case of an {\it even} regular map, the integral surface itself becomes independent of $h_0$, as described in Theorem \ref{REGMAINTHEOREM}, and the $\xi^2$-projection has a unique turning point.
-This significantly simplifies the closed form of the generating functions.
+In the particular case of an {\it even} regular map, the integral surface itself becomes independent of $h_0$ and the $\xi^2$-projection has a unique turning point.
+This significantly simplifies the closed form of the generating functions:

 \begin{corollary} In the case of regular even valence $j = 2\nu$, the system of conservation laws (\ref{SYSTEM}) collapses to a scalar conservation law, the closed form expressions for $E_g$ become functions of just $f_0$ and they are realized, robustly, as the limit of the general expressions as $h_0 \to 0$. \end{corollary}